 If a team elects not to use the franchise tag then it has the option to use the transition tag on a player of its choosing.
 This tag pays said player an average of the top 10 salaries being made by his position (instead of five) and gives the team the right to match any offer sheet he signs with another team.
 However, if they elect not to match, then they get no compensation for letting the player go.

-10 players got franchise tagged last offseason.
-Dak Prescott, Leonard Williams, Brandon Scherff and Justin Simmons all got tagged for the second consecutive offseason, while Allen Robinson made 120% of his salary as a result of being one of the five highest-paid players at his position the year leading up to the tag:
+Eight players got franchise tagged last offseason.
+Chris Godwin and Cam Robinson got tagged for the second consecutive offseason, while DaVante Adams made 120% of his salary as a result of being one of the five highest-paid players at his position the year leading up to the tag:

-This year, teams have from February 22 until March 8 to apply the tag.
+This year, teams have from February 21 until March 7 to apply the tag.
 If they do use the franchise tag on a player, then they have until a deadline of July 15 to agree to a long-term contract or that player will have to play out this upcoming season under the tag.
-The player can also be traded after getting tagged, which is what the Seahawks did with Clark.
+The player can also be traded after getting tagged, which is what the Packers did with Adams.
 If a long-term contract is agreed upon, then the franchise tag salary number gets ripped up.

 The Falcons’ history

 Atlanta is a team which has rarely ever used the tag; in fact, only one other team has put the tag to use fewer times (Houston Texans).
 There are only three occasions in which the Birds have applied the tag to a player, and all three happened in the Thomas Dimitroff era.